BrentGrammer/PROGNOTES/Networking/Protocols.md

   of an IP address should be used to determine the network ID. (**You can spot a sub- net mask right away because the first octet is always 255, and 255 is not a valid first octet for any class of IP address.**)

+#### Network Prefixing/CIDR (classless interdomain routing)

+- Shorthand for indicating how many bits the network ID address part of the IP addr takes up.
+  - Ex: the IP address 144.28.16.17 with the subnet mask 255.255.240.0 can be represented as `144.28.16.17/20` because the subnet mask 255.255.240.0 has 20 network ID bits.
+- The default subnet masks are three subnet masks that correspond to the standard Class A, B, and C address assignments. .../8,.../16,.../24

+#### Subnet requirements

+- The minimum number of network ID bits is eight.
+As a result, the first octet of a subnet mask is always 255.
+- The maximum number of network ID bits is 30.
+You have to leave at least two bits for the host ID portion of the address to allow for at least two hosts.
+If you use all 32 bits for the network ID, that leaves no bits for the host ID.
+Obviously, that won’t work.
+Leaving just one bit for the host ID won’t work, either, because a host ID of all ones is reserved for a broadcast address, and all zeros refers to the network itself.
+Thus, if you use 31 bits for the network ID and leave only 1 for the host ID, host ID 1 would be used for the broadcast address, and host ID 0 would be the network itself, leaving no room for actual hosts.
+That’s why the maximum network ID size is 30 bits.
+- A subnet address can’t be all zeros or all ones